pysonDB/pysonDB/README.md

 * Packages - updating package versions, adding new packages Documentation updates
 * More features and fixes (Refer here)
-* CLI/API improvements - Redoing the CLI to reduce the useage of CLI packages.
+* CLI/API improvements - Redoing the CLI to reduce the usage of CLI packages.
 * We are planning to reduce the project dependencies and remove other unwanted API's.
 ### Checkout the active issues [here](https://github.com/fredysomy/pysonDB/issues)